melmatter/docs/source/administration/command-line-tools.rst

 Command Line Tools
 ==================

-From the directory where the Mattermost platform is installed, a ``platform`` command is available for configuring the system, including:
+In the directory where the Mattermost platform is installed, a ``platform`` command is available for configuring the system, including:

 **General Administration**